buildbot/buildbot/master/docs/developer/stats-service.rst

       ``builder_info``
         (dict) The dictionary returned by the data API containing the builder information.

 .. py:class:: buildbot.statistics.capture.CaptureBuildStartTime

    A capture class for capturing build start times.
    It takes the following arguments:

    ``builder_name``
-     The name of builder whose times are to be recorded.
+     (str) The name of builder whose times are to be recorded.
    ``callback=None``
      The callback function for this class.
-     See :class:`CaptureBuildTimes` for more.
+     See :class:`CaptureBuildTimes` for more information.

    **The default callback:**